phamquiluan/ResidualMaskingNetwork/README.md

 ## Ensemble method

-I used no-weighted sum avarage ensemble method to fusing 7 different models together, to reproduce results, you need to do some steps:
+I used the no-weighted sum average ensemble method to fuse 7 different models together, to reproduce results, you need to do some steps:

-1. Download all needed trained weights and located on `./saved/checkpoints/` directory.
-Link to download can be found on Benchmarking section.
+1. Download all needed trained weights and locate them on the `./saved/checkpoints/` directory.
+The link to download can be found in the Benchmarking section.
 2. Edit file `gen_results` and run it to generate result offline for **each** model.
-3. Run `gen_ensemble.py` file to generate accuracy for example methods.
+3. Run the `gen_ensemble.py` file to generate accuracy for example methods.

 <p id="docs"></p>